yujunz/gitlab.com-runbooks/logging/doc/README.md

 Logs (documents) can be viewed in Kibana using index patterns, i.e. when you open the Discover application in Kibana, you can select the index pattern from a drop-down list and all searches you will submit will be performed against all indices matching the index pattern.
 There are also a number of other features in Kibana we're using: dashboards, saved searches, visualizations, watchers.

+More documentation on Elastic can be found here: [elastic/doc/](./elastic/doc/)

 ## Index Lifecycle Management (ILM)

 Indices can be managed in different ways e.g. custom scripts, Curator, Index Lifecycle Management (ILM) plugin.
+ILM meets a lot of our requirements so that's what we're using for logs sent to ES7 clusters.

-[The ILM plugin](https://www.elastic.co/guide/en/elasticsearch/reference/current/getting-started-index-lifecycle-management.html) has proved to be particularly useful and has become very popular in recent years, so it was integrated into Elastic.
+[The ILM plugin](https://www.elastic.co/guide/en/elasticsearch/reference/current/getting-started-index-lifecycle-management.html) has proved to be particularly useful and has become very popular in the Elastic community in recent years.
+For this reason, it was integrated into Elastic.

+ILM behavior is configured via policies assigned to indices.
+The plugin runs at a scheduled interval (like a cronjob).
+When triggered, ILM goes through each index that has a policy assigned to it and performs a step defined in the policy (assigned to that particular index).
+If the conditions are not met, ILM will do nothing.
+Notice that the conditions are evaluated on a scheduled basis (rather than being event driven).

-ILM meets a lot of our requirements so that's what we're using.
-ILM behavior is configured via policies assigned to indices and ILM config.
-The plugin triggers an ILM step of an index at a configurable frequency.
-The indices go through a number of steps, which can be simplified to: warm -> hot -> cold -> delete.
+Policies can define a number of steps which in simple words translate to: warm -> hot -> cold -> delete.
 Behavior of ILM at each of those steps is defined in the ILM policy.

 Here's an example policy:
 ```
 {
     "policy": {